syeda27/MonoRARP/README.md

-*This research was funded by The Allstate Corporation.*
+*This research was funded by The Allstate Corporation and conducted by the Stanford Intelligent Systems Laboratory.*

+&Dagger; -- The name is a work in progress and any suggestions are appreciated